arceli/charter/README.md

 ### Guidelines for Submission's content and format

-It should be easily and openly readable, e.g., plaintext/markdown and images or an ipython notebook.
+It should be easily and openly readable, e.g., plaintext/markdown and images or an ipython or Jupyter notebook.
 If appropriate, a PDF rendering is encouraged.
 [Something about URL and/or original blog.](https://github.com/archive-of-informal-astronomy-comm/charter/issues/5)